graphql-editor/graphql-editor/README.md

 ![GraphQLEditor Editor](assets/graphql-header.jpg)

-GraphQLEditor makes it easier to understand GrapHQL schemas.
+GraphQLEditor makes it easier to understand GraphQL schemas.
 Create a schema by joining visual blocks.
 GraphQLEditor will transform them into code.

 With GraphQLEditor you can create visual diagrams without writing any code.